telefang/bugsite/README.md

-A partial disassembly of Bugsite Alpha and Beta versions.
+A partial disassembly of Bugsite Alpha and Beta versions

 To build, the following ROMs of Network Adventure Bugsite Alpha and Beta versions are required: